-The results are consistent with theoretical expectations, given that all the estimated parameters have the correct signs and are significant at 5 per cent level of significance.

-Hence, in the long run, the exchange rate, South African inflation and excessive money growth have positive impacts on the domestic price level.
-Specifically, a 10 per cent increase in money leads to a 5.1 per cent increase in the price level.
+The results are consistent with theoretical expectations given that all the estimated parameters have the correct signs and are significant at 5 per cent level of significance.
+Hence, in the long run, the exchange rate, the South African inflation and excessive money growth have positive impact on domestic price level.
+Specifically, a 10 per cent increase in money leads to 5.1 per cent increase in the price level.
 Similarly, a 10 per cent exchange rate depreciation leads to a 1.5 per cent increase in the price level.
-Moreover, if the South African price level increases by 1 per cent, domestic prices rise by 0.10 per cent.
+Moreover, if the South African price level increases by 1 per cent, domestic prices increase by 0.15 per cent.

-The associated error correction model is shown in Table 3.
-When estimating the models, the dependent variable is the monthly percentage change in a particular variable (for example money) and the independent variables are the lagged error correction terms (calculated based on the estimated co-integrating vector) and the lagged values of all the variables in the system.
-Given that the coefficient of the error correction terms measure the speed of adjustment (short-run dynamics) of a particular variable towards the equilibrium, it can be said that only the domestic prices do adjust following a disequilibrium in the long run relationship.
+The associated error correction model is reported in Table 3.
+When estimating the models, the dependent variable is the monthly percentage change in a particular variable (for example money) and the independent variables are the lagged error correction terms (calculated based on the estimated cointegrating vector) and the lagged values of all the variables in the system.
+Given that the coefficient of the error correction terms measure the speed of adjustment (short-run dynamics) of a particular variable towards the equilibrium, it can be observed that only domestic prices do adjust following a disequilibrium in the long run relationship.
 This conclusion, which is supported by the significance and correct sign (negative) of the adjustment coefficient in the price equation, suggests that domestic prices are endogenous.
-The coefficient of -0.27 in the domestic price equation implies that approximately one-third of the disequilibrium in adjusted within one month.
+The -0.27 coefficient in the domestic price equation implies that approximately one-third of the disequilibrium in adjusted within one month15.